 echo $string1; // Output: Hello World!

-Alternatively, the Null Coalescing Assignment Operator is utilized to assign a default value to a variable in cases where it is identified as null.
+The Null Coalescing Assignment Operator is employed to assign a default value to a variable when it is detected as null.
 For example:

 <?php